Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/3 - Standard Interface/1 - Super Mode/README.md

     Or: True, False
     Exclusive Or: True, False

-## Not
+## Not and Print

-Super Mode allows for the use of the not command without a colon.
+Super Mode allows for the use of the not command without a colon, and allows the use of the keyword "print" to be used without a colon in substitution of the log line command.

 For example: